bonitasoft/bonita-doc/md/sap-jco-3.md

 ## Advanced features in Subscription Editions

-In the Efficiency and Performance editions, the SAP wizard has advanced features: You do not need to know the names of the functions by heart, as the functions are suggested in a dropdown menu.
+In the Efficiency, Performance and Entreprise editions, the SAP wizard has advanced features: You do not need to know the names of the functions by heart, as the functions are suggested in a dropdown menu.

 * Filter functions by group: a dropdown list listing all the functions by group
 * Function description: a dropdown list listing all the functions.
 Auto complete (just type the first letter e.g. G to give a list of **Get** functions